brisbie/FilmSync/README.md

 - Store movie metadata using a SQL database (e.g., MariaDB or SQLite)
 - Chatbot integration for personalized movie recommendations
 - Cross-platform support: runs on Windows, Linux, and macOS
+- User account creation to support multiple users using the program

 ## Getting Started